Improving compressed sensing with the diamond norm

 Indeed, this is precisely a problem of the form discussed here,

 with $\V = \W=\CC^n$ and

-Up to a phase, $U$ and $V$ can be trivially reconstructed from $M$ up to phase.
+Up to a complex phase factor, $U$ and $V$ can be trivially reconstructed from $M$.
 That is to say, a matrix version of blind deconvolution can readily be cast into the form of problems considered in this work.
 Numerically, we find a recovery from few samples and that the diamond norm reconstruction outperforms the nuclear norm based reconstruction from Ref.\ \cite{AhmRecRom12} adapted to our setting; see Figure~\ref{fig:deconvolution}.
-Many practical application of this problem are conceivable: The reconstruction of an unknown drift of a polarization degree of freedom in a channel problem is only one of the many natural ramifications of this setup.
+Many practical applications of this problem are conceivable: The reconstruction of an unknown drift of a polarization degree of freedom in a channel problem is only one of the many natural ramifications of this setup.